CallumDennisIE/mobile-physio/TESTING.md

 ### Solved Bugs
 #### About & Contact Page: Re-used ID's
 The ID: `contact-container` was used twice in the code, on the about page and the contact page.
-As the contact page used a media breakpoint to chnage the flex-direction to row, this meant that the contact text on the About page was also merged onto a single row.
+As the contact page used a media breakpoint to change the flex-direction to row, this meant that the contact text on the About page was also merged into a single row.

 <details>
 <summary>Click for Image: Re-used IDs bug - Initial Browser Output</summary>